How to successfully prepare for Peak 2019

 Late or failed deliveries to the customer during peak are unacceptable.
 Reliability is just as important as speed, if not more so.
 The package needs to arrive when it promised because bad customer experiences negatively affect your reputation, and unhappy customers DO NOT return.

-Shoppers prefer their orders arrive when they were told they would rather than be promised Next Day Delivery that doesn’t materialise.
+Shoppers prefer for their orders arrive when they expect rather than be promised Next Day Delivery only for the package to not materialise.
 It’s important not to offer it if you can’t fulfil it.
 Many stores switch the Next Day Delivery option off over the course of Black Friday as they can’t possibly deliver that volume.
 The last mile is an essential part of the Customer experience.

 Click & Collect is becoming increasingly popular as an alternative to next day delivery when time is short during peak as customers can pick up their item the following day after ordering.
 The key to reducing cart abandonment and increasing return customers is to tailor your delivery and return options.

 Peak sales means peak Returns.